FirelyTeam/firely-docs/vonk/components/components.rst

    * It is the only method in this class matching the first two requirements.

    This also means that you can give it a different name.
-   Beyond that you may add formal arguments for services that you may need during configuration.
+   Beyond that, you may add formal arguments for services that you may need during configuration.
 Here you can use services that are available from the ASP.NET Core hosting process *and* any services you have added yourself earlier.
 For services in request scope please note that this method is not run in request scope.
    These services will be injected automatically by Vonk.

-We provided an :ref:`example<vonk_components_landingpage>` of this, creating your own landing page.
+We provided an :ref:`example<vonk_components_landingpage>` of this: creating your own landing page.

 .. _vonk_components_log_detail:

 Detailed logging of loading components
 --------------------------------------

-If your component of any of the Vonk components appears not to be loaded correctly, you may inspect what happens in more detail in the log.
+If your component or any of the Vonk components appears not to be loaded correctly, you may inspect what happens in more detail in the log.
 See :ref:`configure_log` for where you can find the log file.
-You can vary the loglevel for ``Vonk.Core.Pluggability.VonkConfigurer`` to hide or reveil details.
+You can vary the log level for ``Vonk.Core.Pluggability.VonkConfigurer`` to hide or reveal details.

 .. _vonk_components_log_assemblies:

-On the ``Information`` level Vonk will tell you which assemblies are loaded and searched for ``VonkConfiguration`` attributes:
+On the ``Information`` level, Vonk will tell you which assemblies are loaded and searched for ``VonkConfiguration`` attributes:

 ::